 From leveraging sophisticated algorithms to deploying computer vision, we explore the multifaceted applications of AI that enable Health and Safety managers to foster a secure and efficient work environment.

-With a focus on prevention, AI-driven safety tools are revolutionizing how potential hazards are identified and mitigated, ensuring that safety is not just a policy but a cornerstone of the workplace culture.
+With a focus on prevention, AI-driven safety tools are revolutionizing how potential hazards are identified and mitigated through hazard tracking and hazard reporting processes.
+They ensure that safety is not just a policy but a cornerstone of the workplace culture.

 Whether you're a seasoned EHS professional or new to the domain, our insights will equip you with the knowledge to integrate AI into your safety strategy effectively, paving the way for a safer, more innovative, and more resilient workplace.

 Workplace safety is an essential consideration for modern businesses, especially in sectors known for dangerous tasks like the construction or manufacturing industry.
-According to a report by the National Safety Council, the number of preventable work deaths in the USA in 2020 was 4,113.
+According to the US Bureau of Labor Statistics, the number of work deaths in the USA in 2022 was 5,486.

 This was a 10% decrease from the prior year, and the Council attributed it mainly to the economic disruption caused by the global pandemic.
 The most preventable work injuries were in the construction sector, which further outlines the importance of instituting safety measures in the workplace.